libertymutual/cf-new-relic-drain/README.md

 If you have multiple CF environments denoted by `CF_INSTANCE_NAME`, you can target metrics of a specific environment explictly by using the
 `platform_instance` attribute or by using facets (e.g. `FACET platform_instance`)

+## Compatibility

+This project has been tested against PCF 1.4 and 1.5.

 ## Deployment

 In order to automate the deployment process as much as possible, the project contains a Cloud Foundry [manifest][b].
 Update the manifest as required for your environment.
 To deploy run the following commands: